mynameisfilip/Zabbix/VMware NSX-T/readme.md

 - Zabbix 6.0 or newer
 - VMware NSX-T 3.2 or higher
-- HTTPS acces to NSX-T Manager API from Zabbix server
+- HTTPS access to NSX-T Manager API from Zabbix server
 - Read-only Principal identity user created in NSX-T

 ## Installation